What Is Buying On Credit?

 What If the Collateral Is Destroyed Or Unusable?

-Yes.
+Even if the collateral is destroyed or unusable, you are still required to pay the debts.
 For example, if you buy a car on credit and then destroy the car in a wreck, you still owe the debt even though you don’t have the car any more.
 Your insurance may cover the debt, but if it doesn’t, you are responsible for the payment.

 What Is a Co-Signor Or a Guarantor?